bl4dee/CS2-Sticker-Downloader/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-### Development Setup
-1. Fork the repository
+Contributions welcome!
+To contribute:

-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+1. Fork and create a feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+2. Test your changes with `python cs2_stickers_downloader.py`
+3. Update the README if you add new features
+4. Submit a pull request

+Ideas for contributions:
+- Support for other CS2 assets (skins, cases, etc.)
+- GUI interface
+- Download progress improvements

 ## Troubleshooting